Cykotic/H2M-Servers/README.md

-# Server Data Fetcher
+# H2M Servers

-This script fetches server data from a specified URL, filters the data for servers running a specific game, and saves the IP and port of those servers to a JSON file.
+Basically all this does, is grabs the H2M server slaps the IP and the Port into a server.json file

 ## Prerequisites